 Quickmap 3D (QM3D) field data collection software gives investigators the flexibility needed for crash and crime scene mapping.
 It’s a simple yet powerful program that easily integrates with LTI laser devices and mapping accessories.
 This program was specifically designed to be easy to operate so more time can be spent mapping rather than training.

-Collect and store data points electronically and easily transfer them to your PC or view calculations, such as distances between points, right in the field.
-You can even upload a custom "pick list" of commonly used descriptions from your PC to quickly identify measurement points in the field, such as curb, light pole or any other elements of the scene.
+Collect and store data points in the field and display calculations between any two points in a map right in the field.
+Build as you go or upload a custom "pick list" of commonly used descriptions from your PC to identify measurement points in the field, such as edge of pavement, curb, light pole or any other elements of the scene.
 Maps can be imported into any of the most popular CAD programs so you can diagram your way.

 This method requires you to walk a straight line from one end of the scene to the other, taking all shots at a right angle to each feature.
-You can use just a laser without the need of an angle encoder.
+You can use just a laser without the need of an angle encoder or MapStar TruAngle.

-This method requires you to identify two known control points where you will have a clear line of sight from the majority of the evidence.
-To map each feature, you simply occupy it and shoot a distance to both control points.
-You can use just a laser without the need of an angle encoder.
+This method requires you to identify two control points to which you will have a clear line of sight from the majority of the evidence.
+To map each feature, you simply occupy it and shoot a distance to each control point.
+You can use just a laser without the need of an angle encoder or MapStar TruAngle.

-This method allows you to collect multiple points from one occupied point using a single angular reference.
-Simply set up in a safe position and rotate the laser toward any feature to position it.
+This method allows you to collect multiple points from one position using a single angular reference.
+Simply set up in a safe place and rotate the laser toward any feature to position it.
 The LTI MapStar TruAngle is required and a prism pole is recommended.

 QuickMap 3D was designed for non-surveyors.
 This is why our software offers help screens for each mapping method that explains the meaning of all the icons/buttons.
 Helpful reminders also are displayed throughout the program, for example, after setting the control points.
 The reminders vary and depend on the mapping method you are working with.

-At any time that you have a file open, QM3D can generate a variety of reports that can be easily transferred into an array of CAD-based drawing programs.
+QM3D can generate a variety of reports that can be easily transferred into an array of CAD-based diagramming programs.

-Once you sync your PocketPC device to your desktop, you can export all your collected points in the following formats: (*.txt), (*.csv), (*.dxf), (*.raw), (*.bmp - in both small and large files).
+Once you sync your data collector to your desktop, you can export all your collected points in the following formats: (*.txt), (*.csv), (*.dxf), (*.raw), (*.bmp - in both small and large files).
 Depending on your data collection device, you could also email the files from the data collector and skip the cabled transfer.